awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-version-migration.md

 The upgrade process is irreversible and can't be paused nor canceled\.
 During an upgrade, you can't make configuration changes to the domain\.
 Before starting an upgrade, double\-check that you want to proceed\.
 You can use these same steps to perform the pre\-upgrade check without actually starting an upgrade\.

 **To upgrade a domain to a later version of Elasticsearch \(console\)**

+1. [Take a manual snapshot](es-managedomains-snapshots.md) of your domain\.
+This snapshot serves as a backup that you can [restore on a new domain](es-managedomains-snapshots.md#es-managedomains-snapshot-restore) if you want to return to using the prior Elasticsearch version\.

 1. Go to [https://aws\.amazon\.com](https://aws.amazon.com), and then choose **Sign In to the Console**\.